danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

 In the next project, we’ll create a simple record-keeping sketch using the SQLite data management system, which can store a list of individual names and the IDs associated with them.
 Using text strings for the names we store and integer values for the associated IDs allows us to explore two different data types within the database.
 There is essentially no limit to the number of entries we can add to the SQLite table, besides the usual memory restrictions we have in Android’s internal storage.

 The goal of this SQLite project is to familiarize ourselves with the steps we need to follow to create a SQLite database, a new table inside the database, and data entries inside that table.
-To see whether we are successful, we’ll output the contents of the table to the Android screen as shown in <!--ref linkend="fig.data.sql-->.
+To see whether we are successful, we’ll output the contents of the table to the Android screen as shown in the image below.
 We’ll use the `KetaiSQLite` class for this project and the remaining projects of this chapter.

 ![](images/SQLite/DataSQL.png)
 #####Figure 10.0 - Working with a SQLiteDatabase.